celestial-bodies/celestial-bodies-client/README.md

 + Display category items and clickable items from dashboard.
 + Make sure captured star image displays full screen.
-+ Implement fucntion using camera as a way to let users see where they are pointing their phone.
++ Implement fiction using camera as a way to let users see where they are pointing their phone.

 ## Design Documentation